BreastMilk Donation Process

 Have excess breastmilk and want to donate?

 We make the process simple and easy by providing you with support and guidance each step of the way!

-date of expression) as long as it is clearly marked with month, day and year and time of expression.
-You can expect the entire qualification process to take about 4-5 weeks.
-You will receive step-by-step information throughout the process so you know what to expect each step of the way.
+First and most important, before you decide to donate your excess breastmilk, you must make sure that breastfeeding your infant is established.
+If your baby is fully fed and you still have excess breastmilk, we invite you to apply to donate your excess breastmilk.
+You can donate newly expressed milk or previously collected frozen milk (up to 10 months from the date of expression) as long as it is clearly marked with month, day and year, and time of expression.
+You can expect the entire qualification process to take about 4 to 5 weeks.
+You will receive step-by-step information throughout the process, so you know what to expect each step of the way.

-To be eligible to donate your excess breast milk, you must first complete an online application.
-The application includes a Consent (to donate) Agreement and a Medical History Survey with about 70 questions.
-The questions are very similar to questions you would answer prior to donating blood and should take about 20 minutes to complete.
+The application includes a Consent (to donate) Agreement and a Medical History Survey with about 80 questions.
+The questions are very similar to questions you would answer before donating blood and should take about 20 minutes to complete.
 Once your application is processed, you will receive an email from the milk bank with detailed information on the next steps.
 You can typically expect to hear back within 5 business days of submitting your application.

 3: MEDICAL CONFIRMATION FORMS

-The breast milk you donate will be used to create nutritional formulations for critically-ill, premature infants.
-To ensure the quality of the product, we require that our donors have their medical provider and infant’s pediatrician sign a confirmation form ensuring that both mother and baby are healthy, and that it is okay for the mother to donate her excess breast milk.
+The breastmilk you donate will be used to create nutritional formulations for critically ill and premature infants.
+To ensure the quality of the product, we require that our donors have their medical provider and infant’s pediatrician sign a confirmation form ensuring that both mother and baby are healthy and that it is okay for the mother to donate her excess breastmilk.

-See how your milk is received at Prolacta and prepared for use in making potentially life-saving human milk nutritional products for premature babies.
+See how your breastmilk is received at Prolacta and carefully prepared to ensure safety and retain high levels of important bioactivity for use in making human milk–based nutritional products for critically ill infants.